George McGrath (field hockey)

 George Frederick McGrath (19 September 1885 - 6 August 1956) was a British field hockey player.
 He won a gold medal at the 1920 Summer Olympics in Antwerp.

 Biography

-McGrath was born in Camberwell, the son post office worker.
+McGrath was born in Camberwell, the son of a post office worker.

-He played club hockey for Wimbledon Hockey Club from 1912, a club that he revived after World War I and who became their honorary secretary and honorary treasurer.
+He played club hockey for Wimbledon Hockey Club from 1912, a club he revived after World War I, and became its honorary secretary and treasurer.
 During the war he served as a lieutenant at the Royal School of Artillery.

 At the 1920 Olympic Games in Antwerp, he represented Great Britain at the hockey tournament.